 Create chart with two y-axes

-the side of the current axes associated with the left y-axis.
+yyaxis left activates the side of the current axes associated with the

-adds a second y-axis.
-If there are no axes, then
+this command adds a second y-axis.
+If there are no axes,

-yyaxis activates the side of the current axes
+yyaxis right activates the side of the current axes associated with the

 Create axes with a y-axis on both the left and right sides.
 Plot a set of data against the left y-axis.
 Then, use